HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/portal_admin_tools/cfg_wizard/usage/cw_update.md

 title: Migrate to a New Version
 ---

+# Configuration Wizard: Migrate to a New Version

 Update your current environment by migrating to the latest version of HCL Digital Experience.
 With migration, you install the new version of a product alongside of the earlier version and then copy data from the earlier version to the new version.
 Your goal is to create a new environment that is identical to the earlier environment.